RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

 ~~~~~~~~~~~
 **warpSize**

 Code should not assume a warp size of 32 or 64.
-See Warp Cross-Lane Functions for information on how to write portable wave-aware code.
+See `Warp Cross-Lane Functions <https://github.com/ROCm-Developer-Tools/HIP/blob/master/docs/markdown/hip_kernel_language.md#warp-cross-lane-functions>`_ for information on how to write portable wave-aware code.

 memcpyToSymbol
 ***************
 HIP support for hipMemCpyToSymbol is complete.
 This feature allows a kernel to define a device-side data symbol which can be accessed on the host side.
 The symbol can be in __constant or device space.

+Note that the symbol name needs to be encased in the HIP_SYMBOL macro, as shown in the code example below.
+This also applies to hipMemcpyFromSymbol, hipGetSymbolAddress, and hipGetSymbolSize.

 For example: